 Supply chain leaders can learn from Chinese e-commerce goliath Alibaba Group’s groundbreaking ideas, particularly when it comes to lowering costs and differentiating their operations.
-In just a few years, Alibaba, which was introduced in 2004, has ascended to the top of the online commerce industry.
+In just a few years, Alibaba has ascended to the top of the online commerce industry.
 Based on transaction volume, which totaled US$248 billion last year, the company is already larger than Amazon and eBay combined.
 It drew global attention in 2014 when it raised an initial public offering of US$25 billion, the largest in history.

 Analysts attribute Alibaba’s success primarily to its innovative business model.
 Unlike its American competitors, the Chinese corporation doesn’t sell products directly, which enables it to significantly slash operating expenses.
 It doesn’t charge transaction fees but makes money by selling advertising space to merchants selling goods on Taobao, its Chinese marketplace.

 Learning from Alibaba Supply Chain Management